uwescience/DSSG2020-Disinformation/README.md

 ## Editing your webpage

-* Each page is a markdown document
+* Each page is a markdown document (note the Home page corresponds to the index.md)
 	* Markdown is a text marking language designed for the web
 		* [Markdown Tutorial](https://daringfireball.net/projects/markdown/syntax)